-In an upcoming BBC Radio 4 interview, McCartney told journalist John Wilson that “Johnny” instigated the split.
+In a BBC Radio 4 interview, McCartney told journalist John Wilson that “Johnny” instigated the split.
 According to Sir Paul McCartney, “John walked into the room one day and said, ‘I’m leaving the Beatles.’
 And he said, ‘It’s quite thrilling.
 It’s rather like a divorce.’
 And then we were left to pick up the pieces,” McCartney said in a preview for the interview that aired on BBC’s Today program.

 McCartney recalls the Beatles’ break-up as “the most difficult period of my life.”
 Although he would go on to shoulder most of the blame for the band’s demise over the next half-decade, McCartney wanted the band to continue on.
 McCartney felt that the bad was still creating “pretty good stuff.
 Abbey Road [and] Let It Be [are] not bad.”